dushoff/makestuff/texj.md

 I still have some confusion about what would be the most efficient way to deal with interactions between building steps, but it seems to work OK for an early attempt.

-To make <filename>.pdf, it first attempts to make included files (via filename.tex.mk), then to force-make the .aux file (the .pdf file can be made as a side-effect, but won't be seen as successfully made).
+To make `filename.pdf`, it first attempts to make included files (via filename.tex.mk), then to force-make the .aux file (the .pdf file can be made as a side-effect, but won't be seen as successfully made).
 It then tries again (via a rule for .repeat).
 This rule will mark the .aux as new based on messages in the .log (right now looks only for "Rerun to").

 On subsequent attempts, filename.pdf is never considered up to date.
 This is because the main Makefile can't easily know about all of the calculated dependencies.
 But if dependencies are up to date, and the pdf is newer than the .aux, make won't actually do anything, just some checking.

-To see what kind of pdf is being made, you can just examine a side-effect filename.pdf, but the make-y way to do it is to make and visualize filename.force.pdf.
+To see what kind of pdf is being made, you can just examine a side-effect filename.pdf, but the make-y way to do it is to make and visualize `filename.force.pdf`.

-To put filename.pdf in a real pipeline, it is recommended to use filename.complete.pdf – this will repeat the main make step until it thinks all of the references are up to date.
+To put an output pdf in a real pipeline, it is recommended to use `filename.complete.pdf` – this will repeat the main make step until it thinks all of the references are up to date.

 If there are input or include dependencies, texj will automatically make required files, but does not automatically look at their dependencies.
 This is because of a chicken-and-egg problem.

 The recommended practice is to include a line in your Makefile that make can trace along and try to get all of your dependencies:
 `outer.texdeps.mk: inner.texdeps.mk`.
 This is meant to work recursively.

 ## To do